davidhozic/discord-advertisement-framework/docs/source/guide/GUI/schema.rst

     :align: center
     :height: 300

-2. Create new value by clicking on the button on the right side of the dropdown and clicking *New <datatype>*, which will open another definition frame.
+2. Create new value by clicking on the menu button *New* and then select the type you want to define. which will open another definition frame.

 .. grid:: 2